 Turkey, and other

-2016 6.7%

 chinese growth,

 dip and real

 and shifted

 high-growth

 markets

 2010 10.6%

+2016 6.7%

+Age of uncertainty

+Geopolitical and economic instability intensifies, raising concerns about the impact of destabilising forces such as terrorism, growing volatility and uncertainty on the fashion industry

+14%

+67% Became

+67% of executives believe that economy will worsen in 2016

+Chinese GDP continues to slow-down in 2016

+2011 - 2015

+Discount culture

 Promotions and discounts are the new normal: Consumers have come to expect frequent discounts and promotions. buying less and less at full-price

-CONSUMER SHIFTS

-Discount culture
+Number of full-

+US and Canada

+discount stores

+lower than

+price stores in the

 Consumer kinship

 New customer lifestyles come into focus: Emerging consumer tribes are driven by casualisation. inclusivity and active lifestyles, giving rise to athleisure, genderless. plus-size and modest wear fashion

-More people

-of sales of

-wearing casual

-sport-inspired

-clothes - Growth

-apparel 5x higher

-than of general

-Clothing in 2016

-Digital upgrade

-The fashion industry gets more proficient with the digital realm: Digital platforms and strategies become more prevalent. integrated and sophisticated. with e-commerce rising, pure-play brands emerging, and brands engaging with consumers through virtual reality
+Digital upgrade The fashion industry gets more proficient with the digital realm: Digital platforms and strategies become more prevalent. integrated and sophisticated. with e-commerce rising, pure-play brands emerging, and brands engaging with consumers through virtual reality